mpdf/mpdf/README.md

 ```

-This will output the HTML inline to the browser.
+This will output the PDF inline to the browser as application/pdf Content-type.

 Setup & Configuration
 =====================